dlesbre/bibtex-autocomplete/README.md

 ### Optional flags

-- `-i --inplace` Modify input files inplace, ignores any specified output files
+- `-i --inplace` Modify input files inplace, ignores any specified output files.
+  Avoid on non backed-up/version-controlled files, I'd hate it if my script corrupted your data.
 - `-p --prefix` Write new fields with a prefix.
 The script will add `BTACtitle = ...` instead of `title = ...` in the bib file.
 This can be combined with `-f` to safely show info for already present fields.